Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Introduction

-What you cannot measure, you cannot improve.
+> "If you can't measure it, you can't improve it." - Peter Drucker

 The Software Carbon Intensity (SCI) Standard defines a methodology for calculating the rate of carbon emissions for a software system.
 The purpose is to help users and developers make informed choices about which tools, approaches, architectures, and services they use in the future.
 It is a score rather than a total; lower numbers are better than higher numbers, and reaching 0 is impossible.